 Are you endangering yourself with flimsy sliding door security hardware and window security?
 Here are just two examples of many thousands annually of why you want to fortify them:A woman heard the doorbell ring in her Camarillo CA home, but no one was at the door when she went to answer.
 Then she noticed that her rear sliding door was open and turned to see a man in her kitchen threatening her with a knife.

 In Westboro MA, an intruder lifted a locked sliding door off the track of an apartment, entered, found a sleeping woman and raped her.

 Sliding windows and doors (also known as sliding glass doors, patio doors, wall doors, or arcadia doors) usually have flimsy locks and frames that can be forced open or pried away.
 Reinforce them with one or more of the following:

-1. Laying a sawn-off broom-handle (or 5/8-inch wooden dowel) in the
+1. Lay a wooden rod in the

 innermost track to help prevent it from being lifted out with a coat

 hanger from outdoors (between the panels).